bayesways/bayes-sem/README.md

 * Raw data is saved in `dat/real_data/FND.csv` and the data descriptions are in `dat/real_data/FTND Description.xlsx`.
 Data is processed with `src/codebase/data_FND.py`.
 There is also a notebook presenting some descriptive statistics of the dataset `src/10.
 Real Data Setup - FND.ipynb`

 * Run the FND data experiment with `run_FND_bin.py`.
-To choose which model to run use the `<model_code>` option as follows:  "1: Model1 (2 factor), 2:Model 2 (2 factor), 3: Model 1.5 (2 factor), 4: 1 Factor Model, 5: EFA no u's, 6: EFA with u's".
+To choose which model to run use the `<model_code>` option as follows:  "1: CFA (2 factor no u's), 2: CFA 2 (2 factor), 3: Model 1.5 (2 factor), 4: EFA Model no u's, 5: EFA Model".
+If running an EFA model (model 4 or 5) you can choose the number of factors k with flag `-nfac k`.
 Results are saved in `log/<time_task_handle>` directories.
 By default it runs the 'PPP' experiment, pass `-cv cv` to run the Cross Validation experiment.

 * Compute PPP values with `src/compute_ppp_bin.py` and cross validation values with `src/compute_cv_bin.py`

-* Posterior Sample charts in `10.1-FDN-Plotting-CFA.ipynb` and `10.1-FDN-Plotting-EFA.ipynb`
+* Posterior Sample charts in `4.1-FDN-Plotting-CFA.ipynb` and `4.2-FDN-Plotting-EFA.ipynb`

 ### On Fabian